larry-athey/boilermaker/README.md

 After dealing with one cheap Chinese SCR power controller after another I decided to combine one person's email suggestion about building a WiFi enabled PID controller and mash it up with what I had just finished building for Air Still users.
 PID controllers have their place, but I think they're better suited for 3D printers, fermenters, ovens, slow cookers, and incubators.
 The heating element spends more time off than on and that is horribly bad for distilling because there's almost nil upward thermal velocity happening in your boiler.

+The Boilermaker has 3 different operating modes.

+1. Constant Power
+2. Temperature Cruise (works like a car's cruise control, always some power active)
+3. Brewing/Fermentation (PID controller)

 This controller will run (1) a PWM controlled SCR board, or (2) a voltage controlled SCR board with a [PWM to voltage convertor module](https://www.amazon.com/dp/B0BG2G5FMX) in the middle, or (3) a [zero-crossing trigger solid state relay](https://www.amazon.com/dp/B08FR13GYR) utilizing my custom low speed PWM _(most effective method for heating elements)_.
 My invention works like a PWM SCR controller slowed down to less than 1/1000 the speed and runs heating elements much more effectively.

 Heating elements have a slow reaction time, they take time to warm up.
 An SCR controller divides your AC power sine wave into anywhere from 1000 to 20000 slices and then determines which back-to-back slices are on and which ones are off.
 Granted, this "works" for heating elements, but it's wasteful and never lets the heating element run at its full potential unless it's at 100%.
 Anything less just results in a lot of energy wasted by warming up the SCRs instead of the heating element.
 Exactly what benefit are hot SCRs providing?